hindmasj/my-jupyter-server/README.md

 1. Navigate to *http://localhost:8888/*.
 1. Login with the preconfigured password "password".

 The subdirectory "work" will be created if it does not already exist.
 In fact this repo currently contains a couple of my sample files, as I was looking for a safe place to keep them.
 This may move in future.
+Use this directory for saving anything you wish to persist beyond the lifetime of the server.
+Anything outside this directory will not persist.

 The docker container will run until you exit the server.
 When you have finished with the server, use the GUI option

 > File -> Shut Down

 Then the container will be removed.
-The sheets you have created will persist in the *work* directory.
+The sheets or other resources you have created in the *work* directory will persist.

 ### Options